 How Do We Identify and Count Charter Schools?

-The National Alliance serves as a repository for charter school data.
+The National Alliance for Public Charter Schools manages a database that serves as a repository for charter school data.
 Data are collected from a variety of sources including:

 - State data files containing enrollment, directory, and performance information

 - Federal datasets, such as Common Core of Data (CCD), the Civil Rights Data Collection (CRDC), and EdFacts

 - State and local partners, and in some cases, individual schools